Public-Health-Scotland/list-localities-profiles/Custom Boundary SOP.md

 1. Get the new lookups in order.
 2. Create a new data folder and update variables in a handful of places to reflect this.
 3. Run the MSG code in the Unscheduled Care folder to get MSG data at IZ-level-change folder path- change folder in `MSG 0`.
 Also note you must make sure the AE folder is in your new folder.
+    1. Note that the beddays function needs a lot of memory and causes issues.
-4. Run the `Unscheduled Care 1 IZ` and `Unscheduled care 2` scripts to produce the data files needed- change the folder name.
+5. Run the `Unscheduled Care 1 IZ` and `Unscheduled care 2` scripts to produce the data files needed- change the folder name.
-5. Run the `General Health 2` and `General Health 3` script to produce the data files needed- change folder and variable names.
+6. Run the `General Health 2` and `General Health 3` script to produce the data files needed- change folder and variable names.
-6. Run the full indicators as usual.
+7. Run the full indicators as usual.

 ## Notes